 By the time we got to the third section of the menu, the Indonesian pork jerky seemed skippable, which would have been a huge mistake.
-Unlike the dried-out packaged stuff from the grocery story, six skewered ribbons of caramelized pork stood at attention on a small wooden platform.
+Unlike the dried-out packaged stuff from the grocery store, six skewered ribbons of caramelized pork stood at attention on a small wooden platform.
 Each bite was a complicated dance of sweet and savory notes.
 By the time the Wagyu sirloin arrived, my date and I swore it was the wrong dish, but the petite bowl of unassuming Thai herbs was just a cover for a buried treasure trove of expertly cooked ruby-red steak.

 When pastry chef Sarah Mispagel’s dessert menu comes around, I’d urge you to invest any spare stomach space in the tres leches cake, a cube of dense, milk-laden pastry showered in strawberries, shards of meringue and bits of caramelized goat’s milk.
 The result is so decadent and lovely that I can’t imagine another morsel satisfying my sweet tooth in quite the same way.